 - You have strong visual representations of the items you want to display.

-- You want to display the items one after the other.
+- You want to display items sequentially or side by side.

 Do not use the carousel if: